 Breast Augmentation for Sagging Breasts

 Women with ptosis (sagging) of the breasts can receive breast implants.
 Depending on the degree of sagging, a breast lift (mastopexy) may also be required.
-This surgery is often performed in combination with breast augmentation.
+This surgery is often performed in combination with breast augmentation in Washington D.C.

 Breast Implants and Mammography